Anvi98/Mario-Fan/README.md

 In this mini project, I reviewed my skills on HTML5/CSS3 -- Pure basics...
 <br> I applied :

-- LLayout and Position concept : fixed, absolute, sticky and relative
+- Layout and Position concept : fixed, absolute, sticky and relative
 - pseudo element @ classes like ::after
 - Media queries  : to make it responsive (That's really important !!!)
 - Apply html5 semantics to have a better structure of a Web page.